-Your plant has been shipped to you in a pot.
-Please remove the plant from the packaging right away and plant it as soon as possible following the planting instructions below.
-If it is not possible to plant right away, follow these important steps:
+Your plants have been shipped to you in pots or in bare root form.
+Please remove the plants from the packaging right away and plant them as soon as possible following the planting instructions below.
+If it is not possible to plant them right away, follow these important steps: